executablebooks/MyST-NB/docs/index.md

 **Read, write, and execute Jupyter Notebooks in Sphinx**

-`MyST-NB` is an open source tool for working with Jupyter Notebooks in the Sphinx ecosystem.
+`MyST-NB` is a reference implementation of MyST Markdown Notebooks, and an open source tool for working with Jupyter Notebooks in the Sphinx ecosystem.
 It provides the following primary features:

 * **{ref}`Parse ipynb files in Sphinx<installation>`**.
 Directly convert Jupyter